 Finance, Staffing, Premises, Health and Safety, Marketing , the Website General Resources including I.T.

 Click on the names below to expand and find out a little bit more about each of our Governors

 GOVERNING BODY OF St Philip’s Catholic Primary School Our Governing Body consists of 12 members and operates with two committees

-Click here for the attendance of Governors for the previous year
+Click here for the Annual Governance Statement for the Governing Body

 Click here for the St Philip’s ‘Instrument of Government’

 Click here to find out more about becoming a Foundation Governor.